Call me back, please

 • Safety goggles.

 Companies offer house clearance services; however, they may dispose of items of sentimental value or throw away important documents.
-We use a specialist company with experience of recovering items of sentimental value along with any documents.
+We use a specialist company with experience recovering sentimental value along with documents.

 Hire skips